PumpkinXD/LinuxLegacyMCURLFix/README.md

 </a>

-ItzGreenCat for answering my questions(including sliiy questions) about mixins.
+ItzGreenCat for answering my questions(including silly questions) about mixins.

 sdxqw and their friends for providing and maintaining a [sweet forge mod template with mixins](https://github.com/AxstSoftware/ForgeMixins).